drewzboto/grunt-connect-proxy/README.md

 # grunt-connect-proxy

-> Provides an http proxy as middleware for the grunt-contrib-connect plugin.
+> Provides a http proxy as middleware for the grunt-contrib-connect plugin.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`